Tyrone Dobbs: Development

+On 10 November 2023, Coronation Street confirmed Halsal will take a short break from the show due to Halsal needing an operation to repair a ligament in his knee.

 Storylines

 Upon his arrival, it becomes clear that Tyrone has been in minor trouble with the law.
 He is employed by Curly Watts (Kevin Kennedy) collecting trolleys at a supermarket but loses his job when he accidentally pushes a trolley into the area manager's new car.
 Following this, Tyrone trains as an apprentice mechanic at the local garage, Webster's Auto Centre, owned by Kevin Webster (Michael Le Vell).

 After his mother abandons him, Tyrone moves into Jack (Bill Tarmey) and Vera Duckworth's (Liz Dawn) bed and breakfast establishment and adopts a greyhound, Monica.
 While seeking a partner for Monica, Tyrone meets and begins dating Maria Sutherland (Samia Smith), a kennel maid and they get engaged in 2002.
 Fiz Brown (Jennie McAlpine), however, tries to come between them.
 She succeeds and has a brief relationship with Tyrone but he ends it and realises he is better suited to Molly Compton (Vicky Binns).
 They live with Jack and Vera at number 9 and plan to buy somewhere of their own but they buy Jack and Vera out when they decide to move to Blackpool.
 Vera, however, dies in January 2008.
 Jack stays with Tyrone and Molly at Number 9 and the family atmosphere is soon enhanced with the arrival of Molly's aunt, Pam Hobsworth (Kate Anthony).

 Jack, attempting to encourage Tyrone to propose to Molly, gives him Vera's engagement ring.
 Tyrone books a table at a fancy restaurant, but is upstaged by a much flashier proposal before he can.
 Several days later, Pam suggests that Tyrone put a ring in a decorative egg with a voice recorder.
 When Tyrone opens the egg at The Rovers, Kirk Sutherland (Andrew Whyment) is heard instead, asking how it works.
 Tyrone runs out, embarrassed.
 Jack and Kirk follow and Jack tells him that the moments that do not go as planned are often happier than the moments that do.
 Tyrone tries again and returns to find a burger van decorated in Christmas lights, with a table in front.
 When Tyrone opens the egg to propose, Molly opens an egg herself, with a recording of her saying, "Of course, you great nana."
 The following month, Tyrone and Molly visit his mother and discover that she is £1,000 in debt and owes his father's friend money.
 Tyrone and Molly decide to help, despite their plans to use it for Molly's wedding dress.
 On discovering that Jackie has scammed them, Tyrone tells Jackie that she is not welcome at the wedding.